pramadakrishna/AI-RD-Assignment/README.md

 - M
 - X

-The goal is to estimate these parameters such that the predicted curve closely matches the given dataset.
+The aim is to estimate these parameters in such a way that the predicted curve is close to the data set.

 ## Dataset